Search the Health Library

 Research & Publications

-Dr. Anne Le’ research primarily focuses on cancer metabolism.
+Dr. Anne Le's research primarily focuses on cancer metabolism and metabolic aspects of other diseases.
 Using metabolomics technologies, her work has led to breakthrough discoveries revealing several characteristic features of the metabolism of cancer.
 One of these, the dependence of cancer cells on glutamine metabolism, has translated into clinical trials as a novel therapy for cancer patients.
 Furthermore, her lab tracked the metabolic pathways in the remaining tumor cells after this novel therapy and identified the best-suited drugs for combined synergistic therapy.
 The depth of Dr. Le's expertise in cancer metabolism, in collaboration with other experts at Johns Hopkins, will lead to improved outcomes for cancer therapy.

 You can find out more about Dr. Anne Le's laboratory here.

-Provide consultation to basic, clinical, and translational research teams regarding the feasibility, design, power and costs of projects using metabolomics technologies;
+- Provide consultation to basic, clinical, and translational research teams regarding the feasibility, design, power and costs of projects using metabolomics technologies (including mass spec and NMR-based metabolomics);

-Customize metabolic approaches based on specific research projects/questions: ranging from simple assays to high-throughput approaches such as global metabolic profiling on a wide variety of sample types;
+- Customize metabolic approaches based on specific research projects/questions: ranging from simple assays to high-throughput approaches such as global metabolic profiling and stable isotope-13C, 15N-labeled on a wide variety of sample types;

 Technology Expertise KeywordsCancer metabolism- Metabolomics technologies